EricMorenoCarvalho/minimalecommerce/README.md

     npm start
     ```

-## Contribution

-Contributions are welcome!
-If you wish to contribute to the project, please contact me, and I'll be happy to provide you with access to collaborate.

 ## Contact

 If you have any questions or suggestions regarding the project, feel free to contact me via email: [ericmorenowork@gmail.com](mailto:ericmorenowork@gmail.com).